medic/cht-docs/content/en/contribute/docs/style-guide.md

 ### Where to place your images

 To ensure your images are loaded on the docsite in the right format, place them in a folder that is named similar to your .md file.
-For example in the scenario below, the image is linked in the style-guide.md file, thus it is placed in the style-guide folder.
+For example in the case below, the image is linked in the style-guide.md file, thus it is placed in the style-guide folder.
 {{< figure src="where-to-place-images.png" link="where-to-place-images.png" >}}

 ### Videos